 - Utilities- Cell phone bills and software subscription expenses that the employee might pay from their pockets also count as reimbursable expenses.
 They should be reimbursed at 100% pursuant to an organization’s accountable plan.

-According to the IRS publications, taxes such as tolls, sales taxes, and repairs and maintenance expenses for machinery or utilities used by the business are also allowed to be expensed from the company.
+According to IRS publications, taxes such as tolls, sales taxes, and repairs and maintenance expenses for machinery or utilities used by the business are also allowed to be expensed from the company.
 However, this doesn’t necessarily guarantee that the company will reimburse the employee for all these expenses.

 Keep your purchase receipts